Thompson Central Park New York Hotel: History

 The hotel opened on March 13, 1981, as the Hotel Parker Meridien New York.
 The hotel opened on Friday the thirteenth, a date considered lucky in France.
-Because the date is considered unlucky in the US, however, the actual grand opening celebration was held a week later, on Friday March 20, 1981.
+Because the date is considered unlucky in the U.S., however, the actual grand opening celebration was held a week later, on Friday March 20, 1981.
 The hotel was developed by the New York-based Jack Parker Corporation and managed by Air France's Meridien Hotels division.
 In 1979, the New York City Department of City Planning gave Parker permission to construct a 40-story building, eight floors past the 32-story maximum for a building with that lot area, provided that the corporation add a public atrium.
 The hotel was later slightly renamed, becoming Le Parker Méridien New York.
 The atrium seating was removed in 1990, and subsequently restored after a "high-profile" campaign by the New York City Department of Buildings.
 Under the Parker Corporation's management, Le Parker Meridien was one of the few luxury hotels in the city that accommodated wild animals as guests.
 In 2012, the hotel's coffee bar was flooded with concrete following a construction accident at a neighboring building.